kudobuilder/operators/repository/flink/docs/demo/financial-fraud/README.md

 minikube start --vm-driver=hyperkit --cpus=6 --memory=9216 --disk-size=10g
 ```

-- Have current KUDO CLI `v0.7.x` or higher [installed](https://kudo.dev/docs/cli/#install)
+- Have current KUDO CLI `v0.8.x` [installed](https://kudo.dev/docs/cli/#install)
     - Run `kubectl kudo version`, the output should look like:
     ```bash
-    KUDO Version: version.Info{GitVersion:"0.7.5", GitCommit:"45fe3dad", BuildDate:"2019-10-18T14:07:37Z", GoVersion:"go1.13", Compiler:"gc", Platform:"darwin/amd64"}
+    KUDO Version: version.Info{GitVersion:"0.8.0", GitCommit:"2a585aed", BuildDate:"2019-11-08T16:35:17Z", GoVersion:"go1.13.4", Compiler:"gc", Platform:"darwin/amd64"}
     ```
     - If not, upgrade to the latest version via `brew upgrade kudo-cli`
-- Have current KUDO `v0.7.x` or higher installed on your cluster:
+    - Have current KUDO `v0.8.x` installed on your cluster:
     - If you have KUDO already installed to the `kudo-system` namespace check its current Docker image tag to verify the version you are running:
-        - Make sure the output of `kubectl get pod kudo-controller-manager-0 -n kudo-system -o jsonpath='{.spec.containers[0].image}'` shows at least `v0.7.x` as Docker tag:
+        - Make sure the output of `kubectl get pod kudo-controller-manager-0 -n kudo-system -o jsonpath='{.spec.containers[0].image}'` shows at least `v0.8.x` as Docker tag:
         ```bash
         $ kubectl get pod kudo-controller-manager-0 -n kudo-system -o jsonpath='{.spec.containers[0].image}'
-        kudobuilder/controller:v0.7.5
+        kudobuilder/controller:v0.8.0
         ```
-    - If not, use the following commands to install KUDO `v0.7.x` to your cluster:
+    - If not, use the following commands to install KUDO `v0.8.x` to your cluster:
         - `kubectl kudo init`
-- Have the `zookeeper` Operator with `0.1.0` as OperatorVersion installed
+- Have the `zookeeper` Operator with `0.2.0` as OperatorVersion installed
     - Use the KUDO CLI with the following command:
         ```bash
-        $ kubectl kudo install zookeeper --version=0.1.0 --skip-instance operator.kudo.dev/v1beta1/zookeeper created
+        $ kubectl kudo install zookeeper --version=0.2.0 --skip-instance operator.kudo.dev/v1beta1/zookeeper created
-        operatorversion.kudo.dev/v1beta1/zookeeper-0.1.0 created
+        operatorversion.kudo.dev/v1beta1/zookeeper-0.2.0 created
         ```
-- Have the `kafka` Operator with `0.1.2` as OperatorVersion installed
+- Have the `kafka` Operator with `0.1.3` as OperatorVersion installed
     - Use the KUDO CLI with the following command:
         ```bash
-        $ kubectl kudo install kafka --version=0.1.2 --skip-instance operator.kudo.dev/v1beta1/kafka created
+        $ kubectl kudo install kafka --version=0.1.3 --skip-instance operator.kudo.dev/v1beta1/kafka created
-        operatorversion.kudo.dev/v1beta1/kafka-0.1.2 created
+        operatorversion.kudo.dev/v1beta1/kafka-0.1.3 created
         ```
-- Have the `flink` Operator with `0.1.1` as OperatorVersion installed
+- Have the `flink` Operator with `0.1.2` as OperatorVersion installed
     - Use the KUDO CLI with the following command:
         ```bash
-        $ kubectl kudo install flink --version=0.1.1 --skip-instance operator.kudo.dev/v1beta1/flink created
+        $ kubectl kudo install flink --version=0.1.2 --skip-instance operator.kudo.dev/v1beta1/flink created
         operatorversion.kudo.dev/v1beta1/flink-0.1.1 created
         ```